mikeal/block-box/README.md

 The format (BOX) is split into a HEADER, DIGESTS and BLOCKS sections.

-The DIGESTS read paramaters (length, predictive positioning, etc) is computed from a single 32 byte (4 64bit integers) HEADER.
+The DIGESTS read parameters (length, predictive positioning, etc) is computed from a single 32 byte (4 64bit integers) HEADER.
 With this, efficient lookups can be performed to find the location of any BLOCK in the BOX.

-These 3 integers represent the following values:
+These 4 integers represent the following values:
 * The size, in bytes, of the LARGEST hash DIGEST.
 * The size, in bytes, of the LARGEST block OFFSET (from BLOCKS section start).
 * The size, in bytes, of the LARGEST BLOCK_LENGTH.